 The simple, one-narrator tale in a book is not easy to find anymore; it probably would not sell.
 “Today we’re unlikely to run into a pure instance of the easiest narrative: that linear, single-viewpoint, reliably recounted, neatly segmented story…”

-Audiences today demand much more: as they were exposed too long to various forms of experimental writing and storytelling and by now have an eye for different layers of perception, characterized by different agents in the texts or movies.
+Audiences today demand much more: as they have been exposed too long to various forms of experimental writing and storytelling and by now have an eye for different layers of perception, characterized by different agents in the texts or movies.

-However, as David Bordwell in impressive manner presents, the majority of such new modes, commonly used by the avant-garde and often conferred in sophisticated environments or experimental pieces of work, very quickly after their premieres entered popular culture with a bang.
-Bordwell is the Jacques Ledoux Professor Emeritus of Film Studies at the University of Wisconsin–Madison, he has published massively on film history, film noir and film art.
+However, as David Bordwell in arresting manner presents, the majority of such new modes, commonly used by the avant-garde and often conferred in sophisticated environments or experimental pieces of work, very quickly after their premieres entered popular culture with a bang.
+Bordwell is the Jacques Ledoux Professor Emeritus of Film Studies at the University of Wisconsin–Madison.
+He has published massively on film history, film noir and film art.

 While he meticulously provides example after example from the nineteenth and twentieth century, where he locates the source of many narrative forms common to today’s readers and movie audiences, he takes us back to a genre that more than others demands the reader’s attention, namely crime fiction.
 There, audiences of suspense thrillers and detective stories were additionally trained in coping with various forms of narrative experiments.
 After all, not all suspects and witnesses were to be trusted … in more than one way; and neither was time or the linear order.
 So one emphasis of this title is on the hard-boiled authors of the 1930s and 1940s and their masterful twists and experiments with narrative time, memory and reader confusion, sometimes discovered only posthumously.

-By a combination of various literary developments rightfully attributed to Modernism and the high demand for entertainment goods such as movies, mystery fiction that in turn would surface in the quickly written pulps and film noir only ten years later, audiences got used to a large number of narrative “tricks” in rather short time.
+By a combination of various literary developments rightfully attributed to Modernism and the high demand for entertainment goods such as movies, mystery fiction that, in turn, would surface in the quickly written pulps and film noir only ten years later, audiences got used to a large number of narrative “tricks” in a rather short time.

 Bordwell concentrates on popular authors such as Patricia Highsmith, Agatha Christie, Alfred Hitchcock, Raymond Chandler, Dorothy Sayers, and Dashiell Hammett, among others.
 “Perhaps most surprising, the classic whodunit also continued to provide creative options, and not just the in the cozies that kept the English tradition alive.
 The whodunit’s insistence on ‘the taste of the construction’ could be imposed on private-eye adventures and women-in-peril plots.
 Hard-boiled tales exploited time shuffling, viewpoint switches, and block construction.”

 Be warned, this is not a small booklet you finish in a few hours.
-In fact, this 500 pages volume asks for cooperation and your time.
-Not because it employs a very difficult, academic and somewhat dry style.
-On the contrary, it is an easy read, particularly for a mystery movie and detective novel buff, but the countless links to books and films and modes of narrating make you remember and reevaluate the mass of popular culture you have consumed so far.
-Until now probably without appreciating the twists, distorted timelines and other artistic techniques so common to us these days.
+In fact, this 500 page volume asks for cooperation and your time but not because it employs a very difficult, academic and somewhat dry style.
+On the contrary, it is an easy read, particularly for a mystery movie and detective novel buff, but the countless links to books and films and modes of narrating make you remember and reevaluate the mass of popular culture you have consumed so far, probably without appreciating the twists, distorted timelines and other artistic techniques so common to us these days.
 A highly recommended title.

 Review by Dr. A. Ebert © 2023